-BACHELOR OF ARTS degrees may be earned by students with majors in art, biology, early childhood education (non-licensure), English, history, history and literature, international business, music, philosophy, political science, psychology of human behavior, radio/television/video, religion, religion-and-philosophy, sociology, Spanish, strategic communication, or theatre.
+BACHELOR OF ARTS degrees may be earned by students with majors in art, biology, English, history, history and literature, international business, music, philosophy, political science, psychology of human behavior, radio/television/video, religion, religion-and-philosophy, sociology, Spanish, strategic communication, or theatre.

-BACHELOR OF SCIENCE degrees may be earned by students with majors in accounting, biology, business administration, business education, chemistry, early childhood education, economics, environmental studies, health science, management, marketing, mathematics, physical education, political science, or psychology.
+BACHELOR OF SCIENCE degrees may be earned by students with majors in accounting, biology, business administration, business education, chemistry, economics, elementary education, environmental studies, health science, management, marketing, mathematics, physical education, political science, or psychology.

 BACHELOR OF GENERAL STUDIES degrees may be earned by students who wish to tailor their course of study to their own academic interests.
 There are no major or minor requirements, but all other degree requirements must be met.
-Of the 124 credit hours required for graduation, a minimum of forty must be upper-level with a C- or better grade.
+Of the 124 credit hours required for graduation, a minimum of forty must be upper-level with a C-or better grade.